geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

 ## Mixer

-If you use the Routing window to connect Sources to Mixer Inputs and Mixer Outputs to Sinks, then you can use the Mixer window to set the amount of each Mixer Input that is sent to each Mixer Output using a matrix of controls:
+Open the Mixer window with View → Mixer or press Ctrl-M.

+The mixer is a matrix where any combination of inputs can be mixed to any output at adjustable levels.

 ![Mixer Window](../img/window-mixer.png)